 Before & After Chin Surgery

-In the wake of your consultation - but prior to your surgery - your physician should supply you with a list of pre-operative instructions to help you prepare for your procedure.
-Those instructions may include information about quitting smoking, and abstaining from taking any medications, aspirin, or supplements that cause your blood to thin prior to surgery.
+In the wake of your consultation - but before your surgery - your physician should supply you with a list of pre-operative instructions to help you prepare for your procedure.
+Those instructions may include information about quitting smoking and abstaining from taking any medications, aspirin, or supplements that cause your blood to thin before surgery.

 Enlist a friend, family member, or a professional service to drive you home after the surgical procedure.
 Plan to have someone assist you for at least 24 hours at home during your recovery period.

-Oftentimes, when a person decides to get surgery or a non-invasive procedure performed on their chin in order to improve their self-esteem and overall facial appearance, it isn't the only treatment they want to receive.
+Often, when a person decides to get surgery or a non-invasive procedure performed on their chin to improve their self-esteem and overall facial appearance, it isn't the only treatment they want to receive.

 Speak with your surgeon during your consultation about any other types of surgical procedures you are considering, because combining select plastic surgery procedures is not only practical - it can save time and money.
 For example, surgery on the chin is often done in conjunction with nose surgery, a neck lift, laser skin resurfacing, or other procedures that have an impact upon a person's outlook.
-Eyelid surgery, according to Dr. Steven Teitelbaum, is also often combined with surgery on the chin.
+It is common that eyelid surgery is also often combined with surgery on the chin.

 Patients may take advantage of going under anesthesia and taking time off of work to recover from surgery to get additional facial surgery procedures done.
 Therefore, surgeries to lift the eyebrows, a facelift, fat injections, neck liposuction, and a plethora of other procedures are often done at the same time as surgery for the chin.